nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/write-simple-experiment.md

 Experiments start with a `title`, a `description`, and some optional `tags` that can help when you have a catalogue of experiments to work with.
-Your experiment here is simply going to look for the presence of a file on your local system and, if it's there, declare that all is ok:
+Your experiment here is simply going to ensure that the service should not break if a file is removed, and instead simply try again until the file comes back:

 <pre class="file" data-filename="experiment.json" data-target="replace">
 {
-    "title": "Is all ok after a particular file is deleted?", "description": "The system's steady-state-hypothesis should be within tolerances even when a particular file is deleted", "tags": [
+    "title": "Does our service tolerate the loss of its exchange file?", "description": "Our service reads data from an exchange file, can it support that file disappearing?", "tags": [
         "tutorial",
         "filesystem"